Augustinetharakan12/My-Interview-Preps/competitive-programming/README.md

 1. Given an array A of positive integers of size N, where each value represents number of chocolates in a packet.
 Each packet can have variable number of chocolates.
 There are M students, the task is to distribute chocolate packets such that :
 	1. Each student gets one packet.
 	2. The difference between the number of chocolates given to the students having packet with maximum chocolates and student having packet with minimum chocolates is minimum.
-1.The cost of stock on each day is given in an array A[] of size N. Find all the days on which you buy and sell the stock so that in between those days your profit is maximum.
+1. The cost of stock on each day is given in an array A[] of size N. Find all the days on which you buy and sell the stock so that in between those days your profit is maximum.
+1. Given an unsorted array of size N. Find the first element in array such that all of its left elements are smaller and all right elements to it are greater than it.